-There is some food in Sweden you should definitely try because it’s really delicious.
-Then there is Swedish food which is rather disgusting but you should try anyways because you want to join the conversation about how bad it really is (like surströmming).
+There is some traditional food in Sweden you should definitely try, because it’s really delicious.
+Then there is Swedish food which is rather disgusting, but you should try, because you might want to join the conversation about how bad it really is (like surströmming, see below).

-Food (almost) every Swede has in the kitchen cabinet or fridge
+Food (almost) all Swedes have in their kitchen cabinet or fridge

 Of course you have heard about Swedish hard bread.
 You maybe even have a package of slice of knäckebröd in your kitchen cabinet.
 Swedes love it.
 85% of Swedes have knäckebröd at home.